 CDM, 3-04/025.15, PREA - Criminal and Administrative Investigations, states that administrative reports shall also include a description of the physical and/or testimonial evidence, the reasoning behind credibility assessments, investigative facts, and findings under the administrative caption of the policy and not criminal.
 LASD should consider revising the language in the policy so that documentation requirements for both administrative and criminal investigations are clear.
 Interviewed criminal investigators indicated that their reports contain physical, testimonial, and documentary evidence.
-The audit team was not provided with requested investigative files for review.
+The audit team was not provided with requested investigative files in time to review for this report.
 Agency proof of practice is required to demonstrate compliance with provision (g) of this standard.
-The Agency did not demonstrate compliance with provision (g) of this standard.
+LASD did not demonstrate compliance with provision (g) of this standard.